Guide to Workplace Fairness (For Employers)

 Learn how to implement fair employment practices

-The WFL protects against workplace discrimination by prohibiting adverse employment decisions on the grounds of any protected characteristic.
+The WFA protects against workplace discrimination by prohibiting adverse employment decisions on the grounds of any protected characteristic.
 Such adverse employment decisions include hiring, appraisal, training, promotion, and dismissal decisions.
 The five categories of protected characteristics are: (a) age; (b) nationality; (c) sex, marital status, pregnancy status, and caregiving responsibilities; (d) race, religion, and language; and (e) disability and mental health conditions.

-The WFL will require employers to put in place processes to handle grievances professionally, sensitively and at the firm-level.
+The WFA will require employers to put in place processes to handle grievances professionally, sensitively and at the firm-level.
 This will help foster a safe and conducive space for employers and workers to discuss sensitive or difficult issues.

 Use the following to ensure your recruitment practices and grievance handling policies/procedures are ready: